kristiangasic/seo-bot/README.md

-# Google Search - SEO Bot 2025
+# Multi-Engine Search - SEO Bot 2025

 ### Overview
 This project is a script designed for **practice purposes only** to automate simple Google searches and simulate user interactions on target web pages.
 It utilizes **Selenium WebDriver** with **Python** and requires a **Firefox browser**.
 Be aware of the potential risks of automated queries—Google may penalize such activities.
 Use responsibly and only within the bounds of legal and ethical guidelines.